pveinberg/live-statics/README.md

 }
 ```

-## Create a new mocked eloquent model
+## Create a new mocked Eloquent model

 This is a special case of a general class.
 The package will provide a quick way for you to bind models as most systems will mock mainly them.